UniversalScientificTechnologies/GEODOS01/README.md

 * `$HITS` - Marking a message with individual events
 * `hit count` - Number of events captured from the last HITS message
 * `time` - Time in seconds from power-up
-* `hit channel` - Channel correspondind to the captured event
+* `hit channel` - Channel corresponding to the captured event

 ### Detailed documentation of the used electronic modules